imiled/DL_Tools_For_Finance/README.md

 Please note that:
 1. We can increase the dataset taking into account the evolution very liquid stocks or other indices as long as we have very high the liquidity and number of participants
-2. The calculation of the dataset can take more than 6 hours of calulation as the code is not optimized so far, we can quickly implement parallel computing and rapid image setup instead of going through for this task an
+2. The calculation of the dataset can take more than 6 hours of calulation as the code is not optimized so far, we can quickly implement parallel computing and rapid image setup instead of using matplotlib library

 ## Loading training datas
 execute: python3 step2_loadingtrainingdatas.py